xyproto/spheremover/README.md

 * Switch to the next sphere with `space` or `tab`.
 * Toggle fullscreen with `f` or `f11`.
 * Quit with `q` or `esc`.
+* You can also move the current sphere with a joystick, then press a key to select the next one.

 ## Screenshot